Drypetes arguta: Description

 Drypetes arguta is a small tree or large straggling shrub, growing to a height of about 8 m.
 The bark is grey, either smooth or with fine vertical furrows.

 The leaves have short stalks and a pair of yellow linear stipules at the base, and are arranged alternately on slender, greyish twigs.
 They are bright green, up to 11 cm long, elliptical to lanceolate, with uneven bases and attenuated tips.
 There are glands at the tips of the marginal teeth.
 The flowers grow in clusters or singly in the axils of the leaves.
 They are unisexual, with male flowers being on a different tree from female flowers.
 They are yellowish-green and fragrant, and are followed by globular, fleshy fruit up to 2 cm in diameter which turn orangish-red as they ripen.

 Distribution and habitat

-Drypetes arguta is native to eastern Africa where its range extends from Tanzania and Zimbabwe, southwards to Mozambique, Eswatini, and South Africa (KwaZulu-Natal and the Eastern Cape).
-It grows in forests and alongside water-courses, at altitudes of up to 600 m.
+Drypetes arguta is native to eastern Africa where its range extends from Tanzania and Zimbabwe, southwards to Mozambique, Eswatini, and South Africa (KwaZulu-Natal).
+It grows in forests and alongside water-courses, at elevations of up to 600 m.
 It is also a major constituent of the flora of the Southern African Sand Forest, a habitat consisting of woodland growing on ancient sand dunes located on the border between southern Mozambique and northern KwaZulu-Natal.